Air transports of heads of state and government: United Kingdom

 The British Government and Royal Family have use of an Airbus A330 Voyager, two Dassault 900LX and an Airbus A321LR for official travel.
 The King's Helicopter Flight also provides two AgustaWestland AW139.

 The A330 is the single VIP variant of the A330 MRTT operated by the Royal Air Force and AirTanker for air refueling and military transport.
 The Voyager was reconfigured to include a secure satellite communications system, missile detection, conference facilities, 58 business class seats and 100 economy seats but retains its primary role for the Royal Air Force.
 Until December 2024, No. 32 (The Royal) Squadron of the RAF maintained an Agusta A109SP helicopter for use principally by the British Armed Forces.
 Until March 2022, the squadron operated four BAe 146s, which have been replaced by two Dassault 900LX aircraft.
 The A321 is owned and operated by Titan Airways on behalf of the UK Government.

-On visits to Commonwealth realms – such as Australia, Canada and New Zealand – the Royal Family have often used the VIP aircraft of the host nation.